SergioZ3R0/RubberDucky/README.md

 # RubberDucky With a Raspberry Pi Pico

-In this Repository, you will find some payloads for Windows And Linux.
+This repository contains payloads for Windows and Linux using a Raspberry Pi Pico configured as a RubberDucky.

+## Setup

-To make the basic configuration for a Raspberry Pi Pico:
+To configure your Raspberry Pi Pico, follow these steps:

-1. Copy flash_Nuke on you raspberry
+1. Copy `flash_Nuke` onto your Raspberry Pi Pico.
-2. Copy adafruit-circuitpython on your Raspberry
+2. Copy `adafruit-circuitpython` onto your Raspberry Pi Pico.
-3. Copy the code.py and delete de one that has created automatically.
+3. Replace the automatically created `code.py` with the one from this repository.
-4. Delete de lib Directory and copy the one on the repository on the Raspberry That's all you will need to configure the Raspberry Pi Pico
+4. Delete the existing `lib` directory on the Raspberry Pi Pico and replace it with the one from this repository.

-The basic Structure of a payload on Ducky Script
-1. REM to do comments
-2. DELAY to put delay on milliseconds
+## Payload Structure

+Payloads are written in Ducky Script.
+Here's the basic structure:

+1. `REM` - Used for comments.
+2. `DELAY` - Adds a delay in milliseconds.
-3. STRING to put the string you want
+3. `STRING` - Inserts the string you want.
-4. ENTER
-5. GUI to use de windows key

-All the other keys like ALT or CONTROL you will find it on the Keycode.py

-REMEMBER, THIS RUBBER DUCKY IS CONFIGURED TO WORK WITH A SPANISH KEYBOARD!
+4. `ENTER` - Simulates pressing the Enter key.
+5. `GUI` - Simulates pressing the Windows key.

+Other keys like `ALT` or `CONTROL` can be found in the `Keycode.py` file.

+**Note:** This RubberDucky is configured to work with a Spanish keyboard!

+## Contributing

+Contributions are welcome!
+Please read the contributing guidelines before making any changes.

+## License

+This project is licensed under the terms of the MIT license.